 Barcodes are extremely important for automatic identification and data capture (AutoID), but rarely the highlight of packaging design.
 ‘Why not add some color?’, you might think.
 Good idea, but be careful!
 Some color combinations can affect legibility.
 Scanning errors do not only kill efficiency in retail, logistics and production processes.
 They can also lead to high correction costs and upset business partners.
-This is why in addition to our 6 tips for better barcode quality, you should also consider the following advice.
+This is why in addition to our 6 tips for better barcode quality, you should also consider the following advice!

-Best Practice: black on white
+Best Practice: black on white barcodes

 Barcode scanners require a certain amount of light/dark contrast between the bars and gaps of barcodes so that their sensors can optimally detect and evaluate the reflected light.
 The reflection difference between light and dark elements is called Print Contrast Signal (PCS).
 If you don’t want to take any risks with the scanability, make sure it is not lower than 80 %.

 Black and white makes for the highest contrast.
 Therefore, it is the most reliable and common combination for industrial markings, such as those realized with barcode labels.
+They are usually produced via so-called thermal printing methods.

 These colors go well together in barcodes